NoahGX/Transformers-Demo/README.md

       - Summarized version of the input text using the Hugging Face pipeline.

 ## Notes
-  - The random seeds are set for reproducibility.
+  - The code in Part 1 is a conceptual demonstration.
+In production-level applications, use efficient PyTorch or TensorFlow implementations of multi-head attention.
-  - This notebook focuses on a conceptual understanding of multi-head attention in Transformers.
+  - Part 2 showcases only a small subset of BERT’s capabilities.
+Fine-tuning on specific tasks usually yields better performance than zero-shot usage.
-  - In practice, you would replicate the attention mechanism across multiple heads, then concatenate or project the combined output.
+  - Make sure you have enough memory and a proper GPU (optional) for faster execution of the BERT model.
-  - For large-scale tasks, consider using GPU-accelerated hardware to speed up computations.
+  - Refer to [PyTorch documentation](https://pytorch.org/) and [Hugging Face Transformers documentation](https://github.com/huggingface/transformers) for more details.